OfficeDev/teams-toolkit/docs/cli/user-manual.md

 ### `--open-api-document`
 The Open API document file path.
 Required in the first-time execution.
 ### `--api-prefix`
 The API name prefix.
 Only need to be specified in the first-time execution.
-The default unique name of the API will be '{api-prefix}-{resource-suffix}-{api-version}'.
+The default unique name of the API will be `{api-prefix}-{resource-suffix}-{api-version}`.
 ### `--api-version`
 The API version.